Verifying your legal authorization to work

-If you’re a non-U.S. citizen filing for unemployment benefits, DUA must verify that you are legally authorized to work in the United States.
+If you’re a non-U.S. citizen filing for Unemployment Insurance (UI) benefits, DUA must verify that you are legally authorized to work in the United States.
 This is required by the Immigration Reform and Control Act of 1986.

 Your legal authorization to work will be verified through a computer match with the U.S. Citizenship and Immigration Services (USCIS).
 The information received from the USCIS may affect your eligibility for unemployment benefits.